23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 ## Adding Basic Commands and Functions

 Because this guide is only for a very simple and small-scale bot, we are able to put all the commands inside the `app.js` file.
-But as bots grow over time, the feasability of this will greatly decrease.
-As we add more and more functionality, we will fall victim to a trap known as ["if-else hell"](https://www.freecodecamp.org/news/so-youre-in-if-else-hell-here-s-how-to-get-out-of-it-fc6407fec0e/).
+But as projects grow over time, this can be considered a bad practice.
+If you plan to add more functionality outside this user guide, you can fall victim to a trap known as ["if-else hell"](https://www.freecodecamp.org/news/so-youre-in-if-else-hell-here-s-how-to-get-out-of-it-fc6407fec0e/).

 To avoid this, we will use [modular architecture](https://codesource.io/how-to-modularize-javascript-code/) to store different commands in different files.
 Our project directory should end up looking something similar to this: